ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: More details about ReadMe++

 \item {\sc Literature}: We collect sentences from different types of literature \textit{(Novels, History, Biographies, Children's Stories)} using books that are in the public domain.
-For English, we use Project Gutenberg\footnote{gutenberg.org} that archives old books for which U.S. copyright has expired.
+For English, French, and Russian, we use Project Gutenberg\footnote{gutenberg.org} that archives old books for which U.S. copyright has expired.
 For Arabic, we use Hindawi Books\footnote{hindawi.org} which provide free Arabic books in many genres and topics.
 For Hindi, the law in India states that the copyright terms of books end 60 years after the death of an author and comes under the public domain\footnote{https://copyright.gov.in/Documents/handbook.html}.
 Similar laws for most countries of the world are present with varying number of years\footnote{en.wikipedia.org/wiki/List\_of\_countries\%27\_copyright\_lengths}.
 We thus manually search for books in Hindi whose copyrights have expired according to these lengths.
 For example, we used Hindi novels by Premchand, Sarat Chandra Chattopadhyay, Rabindranath Tagore and Devaki Nandan Khatri.

 \item {\sc Textbooks}: Textbooks are obtained from the Open Textbook Library\footnote{open.umn.edu/opentextbooks/books} for English and Hindawi Books for Arabic which provide openly licensed textbooks.
 For Hindi textbooks, we use publicly available school textbooks from the National Council of Educational Research and Training in India \footnote{ncert.nic.in/} which provides books at various high-school levels and in different subjects.
-We note that not all textbook sub-domains that we considered were found in Arabic and Hindi, specifically in Science and Engineering.
+No similar openly available resource was found for French and Russian.

 \item {\sc Legal}: We identify multiple governmental type of documents that we group under the "legal" domain, which include:\\